 This version of the BA (Honours) Social Work (Scotland) (Q41) allows you to enter the qualification directly at Stage 2, provided that you meet the entry requirements.

 At Stage 2, you’ll continue on a learning journey through the foundations of good social work practice – picking up crucial skills and knowledge along the way.
 Key concepts around communication will open up your thinking about how theory informs and underpins professional ‘practice’, and you’ll develop your understanding of child care and protection.

 Stage 3 covers a range of legal issues related to social care and social work practice, including children and family services, youth justice, community care and mental health.
 Our practice-based module will help you understand the key roles that social workers undertake and the relevant knowledge, values and skills of the social work process.

-At Stage 4 your first module will focus on investigating health and social care.
+At Stage 4, your first module will focus on either investigating health and social care or mental health.
 Then, to complete your degree, you’ll study a practice module and undertake your second 100-day placement.
 You’ll become an increasingly confident, critical, analytical and reflective practitioner, and an independent learner.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Social Work (Scotland) (graduate entry) uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes